noemit/DeepRadar/README.md

 ## DeepRadar

 DeepRadar is an AI-enabled industry monitoring system — think modern, enterprise-grade Google Alerts.
 It continuously scans sources, filters noise, synthesizes what matters, and delivers concise, shareable updates that keep the entire organization in the loop.
+You can try it at https://deep-radar.vercel.app/

 ### What it does